 IT IS THEREFORE ORDERED that petitioner's motion for leave to proceed in forma pauperis (Doc.
-2) in this habeas action is granted.

-IT IS FURTHER ORDERED that the petition for writ of habeas corpus is dismissed without prejudice.

-IT IS FURTHER ORDERED that petitioner's motion for declaratory judgment and a temporary restraining order (Doc.
-3) is denied as moot.
+4) is granted, that the petition is dismissed without prejudice, and that petitioner's motion for appointment of counsel (Doc.
+5) is denied as moot.